Data Migration – Do it the right way!

 - Create customer developer APIs for databases to isolate database access from the application layer – Python, Java, Scala, C

-If you need recommendations, I know some experts that have high qualifications in data migration and would make a connection, just let me know.
+If you need recommendations, I know some experts that have high qualifications in migration of data and would make a connection, just let me know.

 Photo source: pexels.com